cerivm/Projet_VM/README.md

 ### Greedy scheduler (bonus)

 Develop a scheduler that maximizes revenues.
-It is then important to provide a good tradeoff between energy savings and penalties for SLA violation.
+It is then important to provide a good trade-off between energy savings and penalties for SLA violation.
 Justify your choices and the theoretical complexity of the algorithm